NXT TakeOver: Brooklyn III

-NXT TakeOver: Brooklyn III was the 16th NXT TakeOver and third TakeOver: Brooklyn professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on August 19, 2017, at the Barclays Center in Brooklyn, New York as part of that year's SummerSlam weekend.
+NXT TakeOver: Brooklyn III was a 2017 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 16th NXT TakeOver event and the third annual TakeOver: Brooklyn.
+It took place on Saturday, August 19, 2017, at the Barclays Center in Brooklyn, New York and aired exclusively on the WWE Network.
+The event was held as part of that year's SummerSlam weekend, and was the third of four consecutive TakeOver: Brooklyn events to take place at the arena.

 Five matches were contested at the event.
 In the main event, Drew McIntyre defeated Bobby Roode to win the NXT Championship.
-On the undercard, Asuka retained the NXT Women's Championship against Ember Moon, which was also Asuka's last match on NXT, and Sanity (represented by Alexander Wolfe and Eric Young) defeated The Authors of Pain (Akam and Rezar) to win the NXT Tag Team Championship.
+On the undercard, Asuka retained the NXT Women's Championship against Ember Moon, which was also Asuka's last match in NXT, and Sanity (Alexander Wolfe and Eric Young) defeated The Authors of Pain (Akam and Rezar) to win the NXT Tag Team Championship.
 The event is notable for the debut of Adam Cole and the reunion of the team reDRagon after both members Bobby Fish and Kyle O'Reilly made individual debuts on NXT. reDRagon attacked both teams in the tag team championship match after Sanity's victory, then confronted Drew McIntyre during his celebration to serve as a distraction for Cole, who ambushed McIntyre from behind to end the show.

 Production

 Background

-The event was held at the Barclays Center in Brooklyn, New York.
+The 16th NXT TakeOver event was the third annual TakeOver: Brooklyn held at the Barclays Center in Brooklyn, New York.

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-Announced on September 28, 2015, Brooklyn III was scheduled as the 16th NXT TakeOver event and was held on August 19, 2017, as a support show for that year's SummerSlam pay-per-view.
-It was subsequently the third event in the TakeOver: Brooklyn chronology, a subseries of TakeOvers that were held at the Barclays Center in Brooklyn, New York as a support show for WWE's annual SummerSlam pay-per-view.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+TakeOver: Brooklyn was an annual subseries of TakeOver events that began in 2015 and were held at the Barclays Center in Brooklyn, New York as a support show for WWE's annual SummerSlam for the main roster at the same venue.
+Announced on September 28, 2015, Brooklyn III was scheduled as the 16th TakeOver event and was held on Saturday, August 19, 2017, as a support show for that year's SummerSlam.
 Tickets went on sale on June 9 through Ticketmaster.

 Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
+The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.